 The W3C’s guide to text size in translation, which I highly recommend reading in full, offers some great advice.

 The W3C highlights why it’s critical to have adaptive UI elements, such as buttons, input fields, and descriptive text.

 For example, when Flickr was translated into different languages, designers had to consider the text underneath photos that indicate the number of views.

 The table below shows comparative lengths of the word “view” in different languages as a ratio of the original English:

-The thing to remember here is that text will normally expand or contract in width, so ensure your design accounts for that.
+The thing to remember here is that text will normally expand or contract in width, so ensure your multilingual website accounts for that.
 Also keep in mind that the smaller the source text, the longer the likely translation will be.
-If you find that space is an issue, try a different and less literal translation, or just change the font size based on the language.
+If you find that space is an issue, try a different and less literal translation, or change the font size based on the new language.

 Character and line height is another consideration.
 It’s common for non-Latin text to have much taller characters than Latin text.
 Scripts like Arabic will also need more vertical space between lines compared to Latin languages.

 The W3C says you should always specify the encoding of your web pages.
 It recommends using UTF-8 to make sure that special characters are displayed properly regardless of the language.